Victim Services → Marsy's Law

 On November 4, 2008, the people of the State of California approved Proposition 9, the Victims' Bill of Rights Act of 2008 known as Marsy's Law, a measure that amended the California Constitution to include a Bill of Rights for crime victims in California.
 The purpose of this constitutional amendment is to provide all victims with rights to justice and due process.

 - Read the Victims' Bill of Rights as enacted: Marsy's Law

-- To find the next court proceeding on a case, please click on Case Information
+- To find the next court proceeding on an adult case, please click on Adult Case Information

 - Summary & help available to victims: Printable Marsy's Law Brochure Ley Marsy

 Crime victims may obtain more information about their cases by calling the office locations listed herein.